BenjaminRichter-g/Information_Retrieval_Images/README.md

 This is a repository consisting of the code required to both label an image dataset thanks to AI and then to search through this dataset through prompts.

+This will eventually be usable with a pre-determined dataset but also serve as a software which can be fed an arbitrary set of images, label them and allow you to search through them with prompts.

 ## How to Use

 1. Get the Gemini api key